tomkowz/Swifternalization/README.md

 # Swifternalization
 Swifternalization helps in localizing apps in a smarter way.
 It has been created because of necessary to solve Polish language internalization problems but it is universal and works with every language.

-In Polish there is no simple singular and plural form of words like "car" and "cars".
-Instead there are more cases to cover.

 ## Real Example

 Let's take a look on practical usage of Swifternalization.
 App supports both English and Polish languages.
 Naturally app contains two *Localizable.strings* files - one is Base for English (or English for English) and one is Polish... for Polish, obviously :)